hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

     return sr
 ```

-With the previously defined `open_raster` and `get_srs` functions we have all the necessary ingredients to accomplish the raster reprojection workflow in a `reproject_raster` function.
-An additional feature of the function is to ensure correct use of the `osr.CoordinateTransformation` method, which behaves differently under `gdal` 3.0 compared to previous `gdal` versions ([read more](https://github.com/OSGeo/gdal/issues/1546)).
+With the previously defined `open_raster` and `get_srs` functions, we have all the necessary ingredients to accomplish the raster reprojection workflow in a `reproject_raster` function.
+An additional feature of the function is to ensure correct use of `osr.CoordinateTransformation`, which behaves differently under `gdal` 3.0 compared to previous `gdal` versions ([read more](https://github.com/OSGeo/gdal/issues/1546)).

 ```python